 3 Steps to Transfer

 The Advising and Counseling team has put together information, links, and handouts to help you as you begin your college research.
-Remember, it is important to work closely with your counselor or advisor AND the college/university to which you plan to transfer.
+Remember, it is important to work closely with your South Seattle College advisor AND the college/university to which you plan to transfer.

 Visiting university web sites and their campuses is the best way to gather information about a particular university so start researching.
 You will find information about the schools in Washington by viewing the college transfer schools in Washington.